PawelDabrowski83/genAlgo/README.md

 ### Mutator
 <p>MutatorService an interface with single method mutate, responsible for mutating gene values.
 Based on given strategies selected bits changing its value in order to faster find target. </p>
-<p>Classes that implement MutatorService have additional mutationChance float field that is set in setter (takes random value from 0 - 1) and represents probability of mutation in percent (0 - 100%).
+<p>Classes that implementing MutatorService have additional mutationChance float field that is set in setter (takes random value from 0 - 1) and represents probability of mutation in percent (0 - 100%).
 Set in seter because in each generation of Gene mutationChance can be different. </p>
 <p>Classes imlemented MutatorService use RandomProvider and BItwiseUtils to mutate gene in a proper way.</p>

 ```